Overview

 1.5

-This course will cover the fundamental aspects of computer aided manufacturing with application to CNC.
-Learners will use software to interface with computer numerical control applications.
-This will include creating geometry for grooving, threading and profiling applications Applications and functions of CMM-Coordinate Measuring Machines.
+This course covers the fundamental aspects of computer-aided manufacturing with application to computerized numerical control (CNC).
+Learners will use software to interface with CNC applications.
+This includes creating geometry for grooving, threading and profiling applications.
+Functions and applications of coordinate measuring machines (CMM) to accurately measure components will be explored and students will apply a machine shop estimating process to calculate job costs.

 1.5